Kim Kardashian & Kanye West Show Off PDA During Date Night In Miami

 Kim Kardashian and Kanye West hit the town in Miami over the weekend for a romantic date night.

-According to an August 19 report by Us Weekly Magazine, Kim Kardashian and Kanye West have been in Miami all week.
+According to an August 19 report by Us Weekly magazine, Kim Kardashian and Kanye West have been in Miami all week.
 However, on Saturday the couple made an appearance dressed in their best to attend their close friend, rapper 2 Chainz’s wedding to longtime girlfriend, Kesha Ward.

 The wedding was also attended by other stars such as Gucci Mane, Alicia Keys and her husband, Swizz Beats, and more.